icebob/moleculer-java-site/src/services.md

 ## Events

-`Services` can monitor Events.
+`Services` can monitor events.
 Events can come from local but also from remote nodes.
-The content of the Event is a "JSON structure" (ctx.params) inside a `Context` object.
+The content of the event is a "JSON structure" (ctx.params) inside a `Context` object.

 **Example**